-There are three keys to success in growing tomatoes in a container: tomato variety, planting and ongoing care.
+There are three keys to successfully growing tomatoes in a container: choosing the right tomato variety, proper planting, and ongoing care.
 Pay attention to these three areas, and you'll be in tomato heaven in no time.

 Tomato Varieties for Containers

 After you find the perfect plant, it is time to plant it.
-In general, plastic or fiberglass pots are best for growing tomatoes.
-There are a couple of reasons for this.
-Plastic and fiberglass, unlike clay pots, don't dry out quickly.
-While tomatoes love heat, they don't like being dry, and dry soil is a huge detriment to fruit production.
+In general, plastic or fiberglass pots are best for growing tomatoes for a few reasons.
+Plastic and fiberglass, unlike clay pots, don't dry out quickly, and while tomatoes love heat, they don't like being dry, and dry soil is a huge detriment to fruit production.

-Also, tomatoes need to grow in a fairly large pot—8 inches deep is the absolute minimum, 12- or 16-inch pots are better—and clay pots are rather expensive in large sizes.
+Also, tomatoes need to grow in a fairly large pot—eight inches deep is the absolute minimum, 12- or 16-inch pots are better—and clay pots are rather expensive in large sizes.
 Plastic is inexpensive, even for very large pots, and it's unlikely to break the way clay so often does.
-For a really cheap option, you can plant tomatoes in a 5-gallon bucket.
-The buckets are readily available at home improvement stores.
+For a really cheap option, you can plant tomatoes in a five-gallon bucket (readily available at home improvement stores).
 They are a perfect size, and the price can't be beat.

-After you have the perfect pot, make sure that it has adequate drainage.
-The tomato plant will rot if it is sitting in soggy soil all the time.
-Most purchased pots have drainage holes in the bottom already.
-For the five-gallon bucket, drill several holes in the bottom.
-If the pot you are using has large drainage holes, use a piece of broken pot, a piece of window screening or a paper coffee filter to cover it.
+After you have the perfect pot, make sure that it has adequate drainage—the tomato plant will rot if it is sitting in soggy soil all the time.
+Most purchased pots have drainage holes in the bottom already, but if you're using a five-gallon bucket, drill several holes in the bottom.
+If the pot you are using has large drainage holes, use a piece of broken pot, a piece of window screening, or a paper coffee filter to cover it.
 This way the water can drain out, but the soil won't end up all over the patio.

 When planting the tomato, put some soil in the bottom of the pot and set the tomato plant in.
 Bury the stem to just below the lowest set of leaves.
 New roots grow along the buried section of stem, making for a healthier plant.
-After you have the plant set at the proper level, fill in around it with potting soil, firming lightly as you go.
+After you have the plant set at the proper level, fill in around it with potting soil, patting down lightly as you go.
 The soil should go up to about an inch below the rim of the pot to allow room for watering.
-After it's potted up, give it a good watering and set it in place.
+After it's potted, give the tomato plant a good watering and set it in place.